 Our goal is to provide honest good food that you and your family can enjoy without having to wonder what’s in your food.
 We do not use MSG or any food enhancers.
 We are also a nut-free facility.
 We support local farmers and small local businesses.
 We select organic and locally grown produce in the summer.
 We use only natural meats.
 We go out of our way to source premium quality ingredients such as our organic hand-made tofu and organic Saigon basil.

-Huong's birthplace is BinhGia, a small farming village several hours from Saigon.
-The primary crop produced and exported is premium black peppercorn.
+Huong's birthplace is BinhGia, a small farming village approximately 3 hours from Saigon.
+The primary crop produced is premium black peppercorn.
 The peppercorn vines grow on trees or brick towers and are harvested by hand when they reach optimal maturity.
 From this tradition comes the first part of our name.

-Huong's grandmother was the first person in BinhGia to open an eating establishment focusing on Pho.
-Some of her earliest memories are of waking many hours before dawn and going to the restaurant with her grandmother to begin preparing the day’s Pho.
+Huong's grandmother was the first person in BinhGia to open an eating establishment.
+Some of her earliest memories are of waking many hours before dawn going to the pho shop in the market with her grandmother to begin preparing the day’s Pho.